 Dorothé has been a Research Fellow at the Center for Human-Computer Interaction since May 2016.
 She graduated from Eindhoven University of Technology with a Master’s degree in Industrial Design.
 Throughout the Master program, she worked on design research methods and tools for Embodied Ideation.
-At the Center, she is involved in the Automotive Retail Lab, in which she focuses on engagement in the showroom and the use of personal smart devices.
+At the Center, she is mainly involved in re:tangent, a project that aims to bridge the gap between (remote) digital and physical interactions by designing concepts for dislocated tangible play.

 Currently, Dorothé is a PhD candidate at the Center for Human-Computer Interaction in the Embodied Interaction group.
 In her thesis, she tries to make sense of Embodied Sensemaking.